Written by Pradeep

-Forget about kids, many of us adults are still scared of thunder and lightning.
-And not without reason, for thunderstorms can be dangerous if you are outside as the risk of getting stuck by lightening is high.
-So there is no wonder that many kids are scared of thunder too.
-Being scared enough to run indoors and be safe is reasonable, but if your child is terrified of thunder even when she is inside the house, then you have work to do!
-Hugging your child and calming her when there are loud thunders will be the first step to ease your child’s fear of thunder, but it does not stop there.
-You need to resort to some tips to help your toddler overcome the fear of thunder, and here’s how.
+Being scared enough to run indoors and be safe is reasonable, but if your child is terrified of thunder even when they are inside the house, then you have work to do!
+Hugging your child and calming them when there are loud thunders will be the first step to ease your child’s fear of thunder, but it does not stop there.
+You need to resort to some tips to help your toddler overcome the fear of thunder, and here’s how:

 If you have slightly older kids, you can gather them around during a thunder-storm and explain to them how a thunder occurs.
 Knowing the facts about a thunder will make it easy for your child to deal with it.
 By linking science and reason to the thunder, you are slowly calming their fears that thunder is no uncertain, random magic!
 Moreover, all the lecture will effectively take their minds off, the thunder and their fear!

 Do not ignore or ridicule their fears.
-If you tell your child, her fear is silly, she will not share it with you next time, bottle it up and be scared and anxious alone.
-So talk to her about the fear.
-Assure her that many other kids also feel the same, but also reassure her that there is no need to be scared as long as she is inside the safety of the house
+If you tell your child, their fear is silly, they will not share it with you next time.
+Instead, they bottle it up and be scared and anxious alone.
+So talk to them about their fears.
+Tell them that many other kids also feel the same, but also reassure them that there is no need to be scared as long as they are inside the house.

 Sudden thunders can startle anyone!
-Once thunderstorm starts, try to distract your kid by playing with her, letting her, watch her favorite cartoons or painting something together.
+Once a thunderstorm starts, try to distract your kid by playing with them, letting them watch their favorite cartoons or painting something together.
 You could even make up creative games with thunder sounds in the background – for instance, you can play ‘statue’ and the person who doesn’t flinch during a thunder wins.
 This will reduce the ‘fear factor’ associated with thunder in your child’s mind.
-Distraction serves greatly in easing any fear
+Distraction serves greatly in easing any fear.

 For smaller kids, it is the loud sound that scares them more than the real effects of the thunder.
 And since they are too small, you cannot explain the science behind it!
-What you can do however is to play some music or play some instruments like a piano or guitar with your child so as to drown out the sound of thunder.
-The musical play will also distract your kid.
-Making funny noises or faces will also ease your baby’s fear
+What you can do however is to play some music or play some instruments like a piano or guitar with your child so as to drown the sound of thunder.
+Making funny noises or faces will also ease your kid’s fear.

 Most of us are familiar with the weather patterns of our places of residence.
 Watch out for local weather forecasts and plan your child’s day ahead if there is a high probability of thunderstorms, especially if you are not going to be home at that time.
-If your child is small, ensure that she is with someone she trusts instead.
+If your child is small, ensure that they are with someone they trust.
 You can arrange play dates to distract older kids.
-In this digital age, getting weather forecast applications on your mobile is a cakewalk
+In this digital age, getting weather forecast applications on your mobile is a cakewalk.

-If you are raising a God-fearing kid, then praying can be a very relaxing thing for you and your child to do during a thunderstorm.
-You could even teach her few hymns to recite during a thunderstorm that will calm her and keep her safe
+If your kid believes in God, then praying can be a very relaxing thing for you and your child to do during a thunderstorm.
+You could even teach them a few hymns to recite during a thunderstorm that will calm them and keep them safe.

 Have realistic expectations from your child.
-As we said in the beginning of this piece, there are many adults who fear thunders still.
+As we said in the beginning of this piece, there are many adults who still fear thunder.
 So do not expect your child to outgrow the fear overnight.
-She will slowly outgrow it, but you need to keep trying to speed it up by constantly communicating with her about it
+They will slowly outgrow it, but you need to keep trying to speed it up by constantly communicating with them about it.

-It might take months for your child to over her fear of thunderstorm.
-It might happen in a week too.
+It might take months for your child to overcome their fear of thunderstorms; it might happen in a week too.
 Each child has a different pace.
-Do not compare and trivialize your child’s feelings as it might impact her self-confidence.
-Instead, give your toddler time to cope with the fear, and support him.
+Do not compare and trivialize your child’s feelings as it might impact their self-confidence.
+Instead, give your toddler time to cope with the fear, and support them.
 Appreciate the efforts your child puts to stay brave during the next thunderstorm.
-Seek the advice of a specialist if despite your best efforts the child remains inconsolable and scared and fear gets deep rooted.
+Seek the advice of a specialist if, despite your best efforts, the child remains inconsolable and scared and fear gets deep rooted.